BenGothard/tartis/README.md

 The game awards more points as you progress.
 Every ten lines cleared increases the current level, multiplying the score earned for subsequent line clears.
+Each level now speeds up the falling pieces more sharply, so the game gets harder sooner than before.

 ## Development